 4. DIY accounting

 As accounting and bookkeeping software becomes more widespread and cost-effective, there are also more credible platforms for online learning.
 This can help sole-traders and small businesses to reduce costs by conducting internal accounting operations, submitting tax returns, and filing self-assessments themselves.
 On the face of it, this spells trouble for accountancy firms.
 However, as we’ve seen, the brave new world of accounting and finance actually allows for greater opportunities for accountants and bookkeepers.
 The ability to automate low-value undertakings allows firms to focus on dispensing customised, real-time advice to their clients.
 Rather than being a threat, DIY accounting might be chance for accounting firms to concentrate on how to provide a better, more comprehensive service to clients.

 If you want to keep up with the changing world in accounting and finance, take a look at the London School of Business and Finance for a progressive way to earn your ACCA qualification online.

-The Dual MSc & MA in Finance and Investment equips graduates with the skills to develop global careers within the fields of banking, finance, and international investment.
+The Dual Master in Finance and Investments equips graduates with the skills to develop global careers within the fields of banking, finance, and international investment.